leahkemp/documentation/diabetes_rna/running_smrnaseq_pipeline.md

 Reference genome file not found: false
 ```

-Looks like it wants a reference genome file passsed to this flag:
+Looks like it wants a reference genome file passed to this flag:

 ```bash
       --fasta [file]                Path to fasta reference